Frequently Asked Questions

 Waiting area(s) are furnished and decorated, with reading materials for adults and books, toys and table and chairs for children.
 The studio also has WiFi access and a DVD player available.

 What does my child need to wear to dance class?

 Proper dance attire is required in order to participate in class.
 This is both for comfort and safety reasons.
-Please note that starting Fall 2016, canvas ballet slippers are required for all dancers age 11+ and leather performance slippers will be required for all recitals.
+Please note that canvas ballet slippers are required for all dancers age 11+ and leather slippers, demi pointe or pointe shoes are required for all performances.